abdulamite/GitLibs/README.md

  13. Now you are ready ready to stage your commits.
 To add the files to your staging area run `git add lib_edit`
  14. Now that the file has been staged, we can check the status of the file by running `git status`.
 This will show us the status of the staged, and modified files.
  15. We can now commit our changes.
 It is important that we add a useful commit message so the reviewer knows what to look for in the file changes.
 To commit the file run `git commit -m "filled in lib.txt file"`
  16. Finally we can push our changes up to our Github repository.
-To do this we run `git push origin lib_edit`.
+To do this we run `git push https://github.com/{your_username}/GitLibs.git lib_edit`.
 **Note that when we run this, we are only pushing the changes to our Github fork of the original repository.
 We must now open a pull request to request to add our changes to the production copy of the code**

 ## Pull Request